nicolas-kuechler/doe-suite/README.md

 Before we show how to use the suite, we discuss the structure of a project that uses the doe-suite.

-In every project repo, we add three top level folders: `doe-suite`, `does_config`, and `does_results`.
+In every project repo, we add three top level folders: `doe-suite`, `doe-suite-config`, and `doe-suite-results`.
 The `doe-suite` folder is the doe-suite repo as a submodule.
-The `does_config` folder contains the whole configuration of how to run experiments + project specific extensions of the suite.
+The `doe-suite-config` folder contains the whole configuration of how to run experiments + project specific extensions of the suite.
-In the `does_results` folder all the result files are stored.
+In the `doe-suite-results` folder all the result files are stored.

 The resulting folder structure for a project looks as follows:
 (where the environment variable `DOES_PROJECT_DIR` points to)